zacharie-li-kao/SOLEY-PV/index.md

 - [Windows (.exe)](https://zenodo.org/records/16151991/files/SOLEY_1.0_Windows.exe?download=1)
 - [macOS](https://zenodo.org/records/16151991/files/SOLEY_1.0_MacOS?download=1)
 - [Linux](https://zenodo.org/records/16151991/files/SOLEY_1.0__Linux?download=1)

+I don't have a Mac, but on some machine, it is possible that the GUI would not properly scale.
+I use tkinter for the GUI and it is a bit of a mystery to me, so apologies in advance if you encounter issues.
+On a well-behaved screen/resolution, it should work.

 The SOLEY Manual is available here: [SOLEY Manual 1.03](https://zenodo.org/records/16151991/files/SOLEY%20MANUAL%201.03.pdf?download=1)
 New functio nalities may not appear directly in the manual, as I am sometimes a bit lazy 🗿.
 Apologies